kubernetes/website/content/en/blog/_posts/2022-04-15-Increasing-the-security-bar-in-Ingress-NGINX/index.md

 ## What's next?

 This is not our final goal.
 Our final goal is to split the control plane and the data plane processes.
-In fact, doing so will help us also achieve the GatewayAPI implementation, as we may have a different controller as soon as it "knows" what to provide to the Data Plane (we need some help here!!)
+In fact, doing so will help us also achieve a [Gateway](https://gateway-api.sigs.k8s.io/) API implementation, as we may have a different controller as soon as it "knows" what to provide to the data plane (we need some help here!!)

-Some other projects in Kubernetes already take this approach (like [KPNG, the new Kube Proxy](​​https://github.com/kubernetes-sigs/kpng) and we plan to align with them and get the same experience for Ingress NGINX
+Some other projects in Kubernetes already take this approach (like [KPNG](​​https://github.com/kubernetes-sigs/kpng), the proposed replacement for `kube-proxy`), and we plan to align with them and get the same experience for Ingress-NGINX.

-## References
+## Further reading
+``

 References